 Passing a business on to a family member is a good idea if you have a willing and able successor, but can sometimes cause conflict, and needs to be carefully managed.
 Management or employee buyouts keep some continuity in the business and reward loyal employees, but can be difficult to arrange if the company has a high valuation.

 Trade sales often offer the best price for a company, but mean loss of control.
 And liquidation is a “last resort” option for exiting a business cleanly, but usually without realizing its true value.

 The key, no matter which option you choose, is to plan early.
 If your life circumstances changed suddenly, what would you do?
 Make sure you have a strategy mapped out, so that you’re prepared to exit your business when the time comes.

 That includes making provision for life after business ownership.
-A recent survey found that nearly 70% of entrepreneurs and self-employed people are not savingregularly for retirement.
+A 2014 survey found that nearly 70% of entrepreneurs and self-employed people are not saving regularly for retirement.
 If you sell your business for millions, that won’t be a problem.
 But if the sale amount is smaller, or if you want to pass the business on to a family member for a token amount, then you’ll need to make other provision for yourself.

 These and many other personal choices will affect the type of exit you choose, so it’s best to start planning and consulting your financial advisor as soon as possible.
 If you start early and do it right, exiting a business won’t be a headache, but a smooth transition to the next phase of your life.

 Editorial Note: This content was originally published in 2014.
 We're sharing it again because our editors have determined that this information is still accurate and relevant.